 Small Fruited Varieties

-These little fruits can be red, black, orange, pink, purple, green, yellow, ivory, white or bicolor and in varying shapes: round, pear, grape, ping pong, pea-sized and plum-shaped.
+These little fruits can be red, black, orange, pink, purple, green, yellow, ivory, bicolor and in varying shapes: round, pear, grape, heart, ping pong, pea-sized and plum-shaped.

-Amy's Sugar Gem ($5.50)
+Amy's Sugar Gem ($6.75)

-65 days.
 This huge, sprawling plant produces heavy clusters of golf ball sized, incredibly delicious, deep red ambrosial fruit with tiny golden jewel-like sparkles within the red skin.
 Very sweet!
 It was one of my absolute favorite tomatoes at TomatoFest in September--just knocked me out.
 Candy-on-the-vine, not to be missed.

 Developed by Jeff McCormack, it is a cross of Red Cherry and Tappy's Finest.
 Named for Amy Boor Hereford whose Grandma Tappy introduced Jeff to heirloom tomatoes more than 20 years ago.